Department of Industrial Economics, TIEK

 Department of Industrial Economics

-Department of Industrial Economics is one of seven departments at the Faculty of Engineering.
+The Department of Industrial Economics is one of six departments at the Faculty of Engineering.

 The research in Industrial Economics and Management at BTH focuses on the interplay between technology, innovation and industrial dynamics.
 Key issues concern the preconditions for as well as consequences of new technologies and their implementation in businesses.
 This spans technology-based business and entrepreneurship, strategy and innovation in established as well as new and emerging industries and businesses.
 The research is organized in two themes: